-The fixed remuneration for executives is detailed further in this Report.
+The fixed remuneration for executives is detailed further in this Report (refer section entitled "Summary Compensation Table").

 Variable remuneration - STIP

 The Board has implemented a formal STIP which includes cash bonuses to executives upon achievement of predefined targets.
 The maximum bonus percentage ("MBP") ranges between 10% and 50% of an executive's fixed annual salary depending on the position held and responsibilities to be undertaken.
 The STIP is based on achieving "Expected" and "Stretch" targets for the year.
 Achieving the expected target attracts 20% of the relevant MBP and achieving the stretch target or better attracts up to 100% of the relevant MBP.